dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

                 *--------------------------------------*
 ```

-The text says (some remarks added):
+The text says (some remarks in [] added):

 > During debugging the interpreter prints out a sequence of goals [atomic goals] in various
 > states of instantiation in order to show the state the program [process] has reached
 > in its execution.
 However, in order to understand what is occurring it is
 > necessary to understand when and why the interpreter prints out goals.
-> As in other programming languages, key points of interest are procedure [predicate] entry
+> As in other programming languages, key points of interest are procedure entry
 > and return, but in Prolog there is the additional complexity of backtracking.
 > One of the major confusions that novice Prolog programmers have to face is
 > the question of what actually happens when a goal fails and the system suddenly